-North Carolina- Administrative Code, title 2, subchapter 9L, section .1005, states that no pesticides can be applied by aircraft to public road ROW or within 25 feet of the road.
-The state Department of Transportation, although not legislated to do so, has developed an IPM policy which the department recommends to people across the state for roadside pest management
+North Carolina Administrative Code, title 2, subchapter 9L, section .1005, states that no pesticides can be applied by aircraft to public road ROW or within 25 feet of the road.
+The state Department of Transportation, although not legislated to do so, has developed an IPM policy which the department recommends to people across the state for roadside pest management ties to follow the principles of IPM, including the State Department of Agriculture, State Department of Fish and Wildlife, Department of Transportation, State Parks and Recreation Department, State Forestry Department, Department of Corrections, Oregon Division of Administrative Services and each Oregon institution of higher education, for the institution's own building and grounds maintenance.
+A person is designated from each agency to coordinate the IPM program for that agency.
+Each person responsible for pest management in each agency is trained in IPM.
+The Department of Transportation district IPM plans are open to the public for review.
+The Department of Transportation also provides no-spray agreements to landowners that are adjacent to the road ROW.

-In a private agreement, North Carolina utility companies, including Duke Power, Carolina Power & Light, North Carolina Power, and Nantahala Power, agreed to provide private landowners the right to be informed about pesticides used on their ROWs, opt out of the spray program and flag their property as a no-spray area.
-However, as energy companies have conglomerated in North Carolina activists power companies have been less willing to honor these agreements.
+In a private agreement North Carolina utility companies, including Duke Power, Carolina Power & Light, North Carolina Power, and Nantahala Power, agreed to provide private landowners the right to be informed about pesticides used on their ROWs, opt out of the spray program and flag their property as a no-spray area.
+See side bar insert for additional information.